bethanyuo/rsk-contract/README.md

 5. Select the default account where transactions such as contract deployment will occur by default.
 In this exercise, choose the first account, then add it to _truffle-config.js_.

 ## Implement and Deploy a Smart Contract
-1. To jumpstart things, let’s use Truffle to create a contract template file for us on the correct directory:
+1. To jumpstart things, use Truffle to create a contract template file for us on the correct directory:
 ```sh
 $ truffle create contract SimpleStorage
 ```